arturosalazar/demo-repo/README.md

     * YOUR_COPIED_GITHUB_URL: Replace this with the URL to the git repo you've created on GitHub.
 It is the address that your local repository will use to push and pull from.

     tl;dr - establishes a connection between your local repository and the remote repository on GitHub, setting up a path to push/pull between the two

+* What is the meaning behind the command: git push -u origin main
+    * git: command-line tool to work with a git repo
+    * push: command to push changes from a local repository to a remote one
+    * -u (or --set-upstream): link your local branch to corresponding remote branch in the remote repository.
+You only need to use this once because it will set the upstream branch for future 'git push' or 'git pull' commands
+    * origin: conventional name for the default remote repo.
+Here, it is the name of the remote repository that you are pushing to.
+Just a shorthand for the remote repo URL
+    * main: The name of the branch you are pushing.

+    tl;dr - pushes your local changes in the "main" branch to the "main" branch of the "origin" remote repository and sets that remote branch as the upstream for your local "main" branch